jmamath/jmamath.github.io/content/blog/_index.md

 title: Blog
 ---

-Thoughts on AI alignment, machine learning research, and the evolving landscape of artificial intelligence.
+Thoughts on AI alignment, machine learning research, and the evolving landscape of synthetic data.